MJ Gallery at Ponte 16

-MJ Gallery at Ponte 16 (MJ Gallery, 十六浦米高積遜珍品廊 (十六浦米高积逊珍品廊)) is an art gallery located on the second floor of the Ponte 16, Ponte 12A - 20, Rua das Lorchas e Rua do Visconde Paço de Arcos, Macau.
+MJ Gallery at Ponte 16 (MJ Gallery, 十六浦米高積遜珍品廊 (十六浦米高积逊珍品廊)) is an art gallery located on the second floor of the Ponte 16, Ponte 12A - 20, Rua das Lorchas e Rua do Visconde Paço de Arcos, Macau, China.
 It is the first Michael Jackson-themed gallery in Asia, and the second permanent exhibition venue in the world to exhibit artifacts from the life and work of Michael Jackson.

 History

 Hoffman Ma Ho Man, the executive director and deputy chairman of Success Universe Group Limited, began a collection of Michael Jackson memorabilia when he spent $350,000 USD at Julien's Auctions on November 22, 2009, in Times Square, New York City. on a crystal glove that Jackson wore in 1983 during a televised performance as part of the 25th anniversary of Motown.

 In addition, he purchased ten other items: including a platinum music recording sales certification by the Recording Industry Association of America, which is signed by Jackson.
 There were more than 40 Jackson-related items in the auction.